The first solo title of The Punisher from 1986, often reprinted with subtitle Circle of Blood note after name of the

 - Might as Well Not Be in Prison at All: Don Cervello is practically leader of the Cell Block D, he even has bought guards taking orders from him.

-- Mob War: Kingpin's "death" leaves the remaining criminal organizations in New York fighting themselves, which is part of Trust's plan.
+- Mob War: Kingpin's "death" leaves the remaining criminal organizations in New York fighting each other, which is part of Trust's plan.

 - Murder by Mistake: Coriander accidentally shoots a child when he is running away from Punisher.
 This shakes him to the core, and he spills the beans on Trust's big plan.

 - Off with His Head!: Punisher finishes his fight with Nold in the New York Subway by ramming his head through a door window, which opens soon after and take it away.

 - Protagonist Title

-- Shoot the Television: As Punisher is going through Trust's local headquarters, Alaric appears on various television screen to talk to him.
+- Shoot the Television: As Punisher is going through Trust's local headquarters, Alaric appears on various television screens to talk to him.
 Punisher ignores his reasoning and shoots every screen he appears in.

 - Smug Snake: After manipulating The Punisher for the length of the miniseries, once Castle breaks through his defenses, terrifies his brainwashed army of killers so bad their brainwashing fails and they run away, and hunts him down, Alaric is too out of his mind with fear to even shoot him with a loaded gun.